-Trump-Russia inquiry: Vice-President Pence hires lawyer - BBC News
+Pence hires lawyer for Russia inquiries

 Mr Mueller is leading an FBI inquiry into Russia's alleged meddling in the 2016 presidential election.

+Mr Mueller's team is also investigating the finances and business dealings of President Trump's senior adviser and son-in-law, Jared Kushner, the Washington Post has reported.

+The Post previously reported that investigators were focusing on meetings Mr Kushner had held last year with senior Russian figures.

-Reports in US media said senior intelligence officials would be interviewed on whether Mr Trump tried to end an inquiry into his sacked National Security Adviser Michael Flynn, and about the firing of FBI chief James Comey.
+Reports in US media have said senior intelligence officials are to be interviewed on whether Mr Trump tried to end an inquiry into his sacked National Security Adviser Michael Flynn, and about the firing of FBI chief James Comey.

-Mr Trump - who has repeatedly denied any collusion with Russia - said the move was the latest action in a "phony story".
+Mr Trump - who has repeatedly denied any collusion with Russia - said this was the latest action in a "phony story".

 "You are witnessing the single greatest WITCH HUNT in American political history - led by some very bad and conflicted people!" the US president tweeted.